 Satin and semi-gloss paints are both durable enough to stand up to the moisture in a bathroom.
 Plus, they're washable, so you can keep your bathroom walls looking clean and fresh.
 Paints with less gloss sometimes get damaged when you wash them.
 A gloss paint is also an option, but keep in mind that the shininess may be a bit much, and it shows every flaw on the wall because it reflects light so well.
 Mid-range gloss levels are washable and durable without highlighting dents and dings on the painted surface, making them a solid option for bathrooms.

 Door and Window Trim

-Door and window trim as well as moldings require durability, as these areas -- especially near doors -- are most prone to scratches, scuffs and dirty fingerprints.
+Door and window trim needs a little extra durability since those areas are most prone to scratches, scuffs and dirty fingerprints.
 A semi-gloss or gloss paint is best for these surfaces, as they can handle plenty of scrubbing.
-If you use semi-gloss on the walls, you may wish to use gloss on the trim, as it will also add a bit of decorative variation that embellishes the look of the walls a bit, no matter what colors are used.
+Using a slightly glossier finish on the trim makes it stand out to give your space a little architectural appeal.
+If you use semi-gloss on the walls, try a gloss on the trim, for example.

-While flat paint is normally well-suited to ceilings, in a bathroom with a shower or tub, it may not be the best choice.
-Steam turns into condensation, which collects on surfaces, including the ceiling, so a bit of moisture resistance will help that ceiling finish last.
+Ceilings usually call for a flat paint, but bathroom ceilings are the exception.
+Steam turns into condensation, which collects on surfaces, including the ceiling.
+Choose a ceiling paint with a bit of moisture resistance to make the finish last.
 An eggshell or satin paint adds durability to the ceiling finish without being overly shiny.